icopy-site/awesome/docs/awesome/awesome-engineering-team-management.md

 How to get newcomers up to speed with the rest of the team you manage.
 And how to introduce yourself to teams you just joined or inherited.

 - [The Most Important Performance Management Rule For Software Engineers](https://staysaasy.com/startups/2022/04/03/performance-management.html) - “Merge code every week.
-That’s what you should be saying to your new Software Engineering hire.”
+That's what you should be saying to your new Software Engineering hire.”

 - [Optimize Onboarding](https://staysaasy.com/management/2020/08/28/Optimize-Onboarding.html) - “Your organization has painfully slow onboarding.
 Endless HR videos, slow security processes, a mountain of fragile technology setup - these all make for a shitty and counterproductive start at a company.
 Optimize your onboarding to get people doing what you hired them to do.”